Beef carcass classification: USDA grading system

 In 1997, the official standards were revised to restrict the Select grade to A maturity carcasses, and to raise the minimum marbling score to qualify for Choice to modest for B maturity cattle.
 These changes were implemented to improve the uniformity and consistency of the grading system.

 Yield grades are intended to estimate the pounds of boneless closely trimmed retail cuts from the carcass.
 Closely trimmed refers to approximately ¼ inch of external fat.
 Yield grade is determined by considering four carcass characteristics: external fat; kidney, pelvic and heart fat (KPH); ribeye area (REA); and hot carcass weight (HCW).
 The amount of external fat is measured at the ribbed surface between the 12th and 13th ribs.
 The ribbing of carcasses is described in the U.S. standards for beef grading.
 External fat is measured at a distance of ¾ the length of the ribeye from the chine bone end.
 This initial number can be adjusted up or down depending on any abnormal fat deposits.
 As the amount of external fat increases, the percent of retail cuts decreases.

 Kidney fat is assessed subjectively and is expressed as a percentage of the carcass weight.
 As the percentage of KPH increases, the percent of retail cuts decreases.
 The ribeye area is measured at the ribbed surface, it can be estimated subjectively or measured with a device approved by the AMS.
 As ribeye area increase, percent retail cuts increases.
 Hot carcass weight is used to determine yield grade.
 As carcass weight increases, percent retail cuts decrease.
 The following equation is used to determine yield grade:

 There are five grades, 1–5.
 Yield grade one carcasses are of the highest cutability, while yield grade 5 yields the lowest cutability.

-Beef sold in U.S. restaurants and supermarkets is usually described by its USDA grade; however, in the early twenty-first century many restaurants and retailers began selling beef on the strength of brand names and the reputation of a specific breed of cattle, such as black Angus.
+Beef sold in U.S. restaurants and supermarkets is usually described by its USDA grade; however, in the early twenty-first century multiple restaurants and retailers began selling beef on the strength of brand names and the reputation of a specific breed of cattle, such as black Angus.